 - tell your doctor if you have or have ever had HIV, or liver or kidney disease.

-tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while you are taking bedaquiline, call your doctor.
+If you are breastfeeding, tell your doctor if your infant has yellow eyes or skin or changes in the color of their urine or stool.

 - avoid drinking alcoholic beverages while you are taking bedaquiline.
 Drinking alcohol increases the risk that you will experience serious side effects from bedaquiline.